HAVE YOUR SAY.

 SHOULD I STAY OR SHOULD I GO?

 The combination of Zero-Covid and natural disaster has led to an absurd situation in Chengdu.
-(We’re not using absurd in the derogatory sense, mind you.
-We’re using it in its proper literary sense.)
+(Weโre not using absurd in the derogatory sense, mind you.
+Weโre using it in its proper literary sense.)
 When an earthquake hit the city, its inhabitants were presented with a lose-lose proposition.
 Per The Globe and Mail,

-On social media, some asked frantically what they should do, while others shared their outrage at discovering emergency exits blocked or being shouted at by epidemic control workers.
-One video shared online showed a man admonishing residents through a loudspeaker, asking them, “Did the building fall down?”
+As the walls of their apartment shook around them, Ken He yelled at his mother to get down, just as her phone pinged with an earthquake alarm.
+The tremor lasted about 10 seconds.
+As it eased, Mr. He went to run for the door.
+The 23-year-old grabbed for his motherโs hand, but she looked uncertain, asking him, โAre we allowed to go outside?โ On social media, some asked frantically what they should do, while others shared their outrage at discovering emergency exits blocked or being shouted at by epidemic control workers.
+One video shared online showed a man admonishing residents through a loudspeaker, asking them, โDid the building fall down?โ

 Boggles the mind… https://tgam.ca/3eqOIF4